-- 2. Allocation: There are three steps involved in determining the Wholesale Customers' share of SFPUC Bureau costs. - a.
-Step One: Bureau expenses which have either been recovered separately or which provide no benefit to Wholesale Customers will be excluded.
-Examples of Bureau expenses recovered separately include (1) Customer Services expenses, which are recovered as provided in Section 5.05.E, and (2) Infrastructure expenses, which are assigned to individual projects and capitalized.
-An example of a Bureau expense that provides no benefit to Wholesale Customers is Information Technology Services expenses for support of the San Francisco Municipal Railway.
-In addition, the SFPUC will continue its practice of assigning City Attorney Office expenses charged to the General Manager's Office for projects or lawsuits that relate to only one enterprise directly to that enterprise.
-For example, costs related to a lawsuit involving the Wastewater Enterprise will not be assigned to the Water Enterprise. - b.
-Step Two: Bureau expenses adjusted as provided in Step One will be allocated among the Water Enterprise, the Wastewater Enterprise and the Hetch Hetchy Enterprise on the basis of the actual salaries of employees in each enterprise or department, as illustrated on Attachment N-2, Schedule 7. - c.
+2. Allocation: There are three steps involved in determining the Wholesale Customers' share of SFPUC Bureau costs.

+b.
+Step Two: Bureau expenses adjusted as provided in Step One will be allocated among the Water Enterprise, the Wastewater Enterprise and the Hetch Hetchy Enterprise on the basis of the actual salaries of employees in each enterprise or department, as illustrated on Attachment N-2, Schedule 7.

+c.
 Step Three: The amount allocated to the Water Enterprise through Step Two will be allocated between Retail Customers and Wholesale Customers on the basis of Proportional Annual Use.